manips-sai-org/sai2-interfaces/README.md

-# Sai2-interfaces
+# Sai-interfaces

-sai2-interfaces provides two main tools to enables users to quickly develop controllers and simulations with the sai libraries:
+sai-interfaces provides two main tools to enables users to quickly develop controllers and simulations with the sai libraries:
-1. Wrappers for controller setup (around [sai2-primitives](https://github.com/manips-sai-org/sai2-primitives) library), simulation (around [sai2-simulation](https://github.com/manips-sai-org/sai2-simulation) library) and graphic visualization (around [sai2-graphics](https://github.com/manips-sai-org/sai2-graphics) library).
+1. Wrappers for controller setup (around [sai-primitives](https://github.com/manips-sai-org/sai-primitives) library), simulation (around [sai-simulation](https://github.com/manips-sai-org/sai-simulation) library) and graphic visualization (around [sai-graphics](https://github.com/manips-sai-org/sai-graphics) library).
 The code for those is in the `src/` folder.
 Those wrappers enable:
   + Easy setup and configuration of controllers and simulated worlds from xml/urdf files
   + A lot of interactability with the controllers and simulation/visualization via redis
   + Built-in data logging functionality